wordofwarning/wordofwarning.org/current/2023-emergency/afternoon/index.md

 *Traditional gender roles are still prevalent in our society, especially in a domestic environment.
 Women are still expected to put their careers on hold to raise children and spend more extra hours on household or childcare than men.
 Women keep doing the majority of the invisible work and Idleness is about that.
 It is also about the quest for alternative forms of communication, such as body movement, and sounds other than the articulated word.*<br>A sensorial show in a loop.
 A game of movement and sound that invites you to go on a trip through a woman's baby blues and her everyday life.

-Luisa Amorim is a performance maker based in London and the curator of Discotheque.
+Luisa Amorim is a performance-maker based in London and the curator of Discotheque.
 She spent a long time experimenting on dramatising the quotidian through participatory work.<br>Jadelin Gangbo is a novelist, published in Italy and Poland and about to have his first novel written in English published.<br>Simon Engerer is a handyman and expert in a bit of everything; back in Berlin, he was working as a music engineer.

 <a href="https://instagram.com/lousapage" target="_blank">Insta lousapage</a>
 <hr>
 **1pm**/**2pm**/**3pm** Porcelain Delaney · *Parade of The Disregarded*

-An urgent and timely story in three acts; a contemporary movement-performance inspired by ballet *The parade* as a personal response to how disabled people were treated during the pandemic.
-In the first act the character is happy, joyful, and free, dancing outside of the box; in the second she is trapped in the box and battles confusion, rage, and hopelessness; act three is celebratory and eerie as she is finally free to leave.
+An urgent and timely story in three acts; a contemporary movement-performance inspired by ballet *The parade* as a personal response to how disabled people were treated during the pandemic.<br>In the first act the character is happy, joyful, and free, dancing outside of the box; in the second she is trapped in the box and battles confusion, rage, and hopelessness; act three is celebratory and eerie as she is finally free to leave.

 Originally created for the anniversary of the DaDa Movement as part of WAIWAV with Dash Arts, Tate Plus Gallery, The Golden Thread Gallery Belfast.